jerickjoe111/launch-school/JS230/01_DOM.md

 #### As a tree of Element objects

 - `parentNode`: it refers to the parent node, which can be an Element or the Document.

 - `children`: it refers to a HTMLCollection with all the immediate Element children.
 - `childElementCount`: The number of Element children, equivalent to `children.length`.
 - `firstElementChild`: The first Element child. `null` if the element has no children.
 - `lastElementChild`: The last Element child. `null` if the element has no children.

 - `nextElementSibling`: The Element sibling immediately after the element. `null` if the element has no siblings.
 - `previousElementSibling`: The Element sibling immediately before the element.  `null` if the element has no siblings.

+- `textContent`: It represents the text content of the node and its descendants.
+Setting `textContent` on a node removes all the node's children and replaces them with a single Text node with the given string value.

 We use recursive functions to traverse the tree (as in any general tree data structure):